-The Reitmans Distribution Centre, located in Montreal, has 566,000 square feet of working area, serving all 7 banners.
+The Reitmans Distribution Centre, located in Montreal, has 566,000 square feet of working area, serving all 6 banners.
 Set on 1,100,000 sq. ft. of land, the facility has over 40 shipping and receiving docks and is capable of processing up to 500,000 garments a day in peak receiving and shipping season and more than 55,000,000 units of merchandise per year.
 Computerized sortation equipment for both hanging garments and flat items is capable of serving over 1,100 stores.

-No supplier to the Corporation accounted for more than 11% of the Corporation's merchandise purchases (determined at cost) during the past fiscal year.
-The Corporation's merchandise is obtained from over 220 North American suppliers as well as a number of offshore suppliers.
-During the fiscal year ended January 29, 2011, approximately 20% of the Corporation's merchandise was purchased from Canadian sources and the balance was directly imported by the Corporation.
+During the past fiscal year, no supplier to the Corporation accounted for more than 7% of the Corporation's merchandise purchases (determined at cost).
+The Corporation's merchandise is obtained from over 200 North American suppliers as well as a number of offshore suppliers.
+During the fiscal year ended January 28, 2012, approximately 20% of the Corporation's merchandise was purchased from Canadian sources and the balance was directly imported by the Corporation.
 The Corporation does not have any formal, long-term arrangements with any of its merchandise suppliers.
 This allows the Corporation flexibility in placing its purchase orders.
-The Corporation maintains buying offices in Montreal and a sourcing office in Hong Kong.
+The Corporation maintains buying offices in Montreal and sourcing offices in Hong Kong and Dhaka.